ROSE: A Recognition-Oriented Speech Enhancement Framework in Air Traffic Control Using Multi-Objective Learning: ROSE

 \textbf{Channel Path.} This path aims to reinforce the model to perceive informative feature channels using the attention mechanism.
 Considering the fact that the noise and spoken words are distributed in different frequencies of the speech features, channel attention is desired to emphasize the features with higher weights for spoken words and suppress features with lower weights for the noise.

 \textbf{Sequence Path.} This path is to guide the model to focus on selective frames by employing higher attention weights.
-Specifically, the trainable attention module focuses on the marginal frames to remove echo features to support the SE task and also highlights the central frames of each phoneme to advance the ASR task.
+Specifically, the trainable attention maps focus on the marginal frames to remove echo features to support the SE task and also highlight the central frames of each phoneme to advance the ASR task.

-\textbf{Fusion path.} This path is to fuse features learned from channel and sequence paths and feeds them into subsequent modules.
+\textbf{Fusion path.} This path is to fuse features learned from channel and sequence paths and feed them into subsequent modules.

 The global average pooling (GAP) operation is applied to generate the sample-related initial weights based on the input feature map.
 As shown in Figure \ref{pic:ROSE} (c), let the input feature map be $X\in \mathbb{R}^{C \times L}$, where $C$ is the number of channels, $L$ is the length of the sequence dimension.
 The GAP operation is applied to generate the sample-related initial weights based on the input feature map along the channel dimension.
-The squeeze-and-excitation attention is to obtain the channel attention weights $W_C$, as shown below:
+The squeeze-and-excitation attention \cite{hu2018squeeze} is to obtain the channel attention weights $W_C$, as shown below:

-where Equation \ref{eq5} and \ref{eq6} denote the channel squeeze and excitation operations, respectively. $r$ is a hyper-parameter to indicate the squeezed degree. $\delta$ denotes the ReLU activation.
+where Equations \ref{eq:xb} and \ref{eq:wc} denote the channel squeeze and excitation operations, in which the 1-d convolution layer followed by the ReLU activation is used to squeeze the number of channels and the 1-d convolution layer followed by the sigmoid activation is used to excite the number of channels, respectively. $r$ is a hyper-parameter to indicate the squeezed degree. $\delta$ denotes the ReLU activation.

 Finally, the output feature of the channel attention $X_C$ is obtained by the following rules:

-Similarly, the sequence attention weight $W_L$ is obtained by using Conv1d of 1 filter to convolve the input feature $X$ with the activation function.
-The sequence-attentive feature $X_L$ is obtained by Equation \ref{eq9}:
+Similarly, a 1-d convolution layer followed by a sigmoid activation is applied to reduce the number of channels to 1, obtaining the sequence attention weights $W_L$.
+The sequence-attentive feature $X_L$ is obtained by Equation \ref{eq:xl}:

-Finally, The fused features of the CSAtt block are achieved as below:
+Finally, The fused features of the CSAtt module are achieved as below: